 - Grains.
 Foods that are made from wheat, rice, oats, and barley.
 Examples include whole-wheat bread, brown rice and oatmeal.
 Aim for mostly whole grains.

 - Vegetables.
 Vary your vegetables.
 Choose a variety of colorful vegetables, including dark green, red, and orange vegetables.

 - Fruits.
 Any fruit or 100% fruit juice counts as part of the fruit group.
 Fruits may be fresh, canned, frozen, or dried and may be served whole, cut up or pureed.
 The American Academy of Pediatrics recommends limiting juice to less than 4 ounces per day for children 1 to 3 years old.

 - Dairy.
 Milk products and many foods made from milk are considered part of this food group.
 Focus on fat-free or low-fat products, as well as those that are high in calcium.

 - Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine.
 Choose more fish, nuts, seeds, peas and beans.

-The toddler (ages 1 to 3) phase can often be challenging when it comes to feeding.
-Several developmental changes occur at this time.
-Toddlers are striving for independence and control.
-Their growth rate slows down and with this comes a decrease in appetite.
+The toddler phase (ages 1 to 3) can often be challenging when it comes to feeding.
+Several developmental changes occur at this time: toddlers are striving for independence and control, their growth rate slows down and their appetite often decreases.
 These changes can make mealtime difficult.
 It is important for parents to provide structure and set limits for the toddler.
-The following are suggestions to help manage mealtimes so that the toddler gets the nutrition he or she needs:
+The following are suggestions to help manage mealtimes so that your toddler gets the nutrition they need.